Mask guidelines relaxed for NCHSAA outdoor sports

-The N.C.
-High School Athletic Association said Thursday that athletes who wish to continue wearing a mask during outdoor competition will be allowed to do so, but masks will no longer be required after 5 p.m.
-Friday in light of Gov. Roy Cooper's new executive orders regarding COVID-19 issued this week.
+High school athletes who wish to continue wearing a mask during outdoor competition will be allowed to do so, but masks will no longer be required in N.C.
+High School Athletic Association competition after 5 p.m.
+Friday in light of Gov. Roy Cooper's new executive orders regarding COVID-19.

-Athletes and coaches in outdoor sports who are not actively participating in competition and cannot socially distance should still wear masks, the NCHSAA said during a video conference with the media Thursday.
+Athletes and coaches in outdoor sports who are not actively participating in competition and cannot socially distance should still wear masks, the NCHSAA said during a video conference with journalists Thursday.
 Masks will be optional for officials.
 The changes will be in effect for football regional finals Friday night.

 In other actions taken by the NCHSAA's board of directors during its spring meetings that concluded Thursday in Raleigh: